bogosorter/Musicly/docs/developer/dev.md

 - [`Controller`](/Musicly/docs/dev/controller): The working horse of the renderer process, this module communicates with the main process, manages music playback and the application's state.

 - [`Components`](/Musicly/docs/dev/components): A bunch of React functional components, of which `App` is the main one, rendering all the others and calling the `Controller`.

-## Next steps

-These are a couple things that I'm planning to add to the app later on:

-- Queue management (for now, you can only see which tracks are going to play next).

-- Genre management (everything needed for this is implemented, except the UI).